livechat/design-system/src/components/Button/Button.md

 ### Basic Button

 The standard button for most use cases.
-Only use another style if a button requires more or less visual attention.
+Can be used for primary actions when the Primary button style is "too much" (e.g. "Edit" vs "Save").

 ```js
 <Button>Basic Button</Button>